xdevpro/XCommand/README.md

 XCmd:PointerMoved.CommandParameter="{Binding ElementName=XTextBlock, Path=Text}"

 It is very simple to utilize these command behaviour on any UI element.
 And no need to remember any kind of naming convensiton here.
-For example PointerMoved has two properties that is Command and CommandParameter.
+For example PointerMoved has two properties that are Command and CommandParameter.
 Please find out the sample XTextApp for Windows 8 Store app and WPFXTextApp for WPF Windows desktop application that will demonstrate how to utilize XCommand.

 Hope this will help you to get ride of event based code behind.
 Enjoy, Keep coding :)